 - ground flax ( or sub an egg)

 - parsley or cilantro

-The Lentil Cakes can be made ahead, refrigerated or frozen and can be reheated for healthy midweek meals.
+The Lentil Pattties can be made ahead, refrigerated or frozen and can be reheated for healthy midweek meals.

 - Top them with sautéed mushrooms